-Welcome to On Vocation – a blog from Opus: The Art of Work, just for staff and faculty of Wheaton College.
+Welcome to On Vocation – a blog from The Wheaton Center for Faith & Innovation, just for staff and faculty of Wheaton College.

 We know many of our students struggle with the concept of vocation—but it’s such a big, complicated subject, and we’re all so pressed for time!
 In On Vocation you’ll find concise, yet substantial pieces of vocational wisdom curated from our program materials, interviews with colleagues, media clips and more.

 To subscribe, send an email with the word "Subscribe" as the subject to email@example.com.